‘The risk is really high’: B.C. ministers backtrack on reconciliation initiative amid mounting political backlash

 The provincial election is set to have major consequences for B.C.’s environmental policies, from old-growth logging and liquefied natural gas (LNG) export projects to protected areas and biodiversity.

-For the first time in almost 50 years, four political parties are represented in the B.C. legislature and will vie to gain seats in the election.
-Polls show the BC Conservatives, which have not elected an MLA since the 1970s, are steadily gaining ground on the governing BC NDP, led by Premier David Eby.
+Polls show the BC Conservatives, which have not elected an MLA since the 1970s, are statistically tied with the governing BC NDP, led by Premier David Eby.
 Support for BC United and the BC Greens — the de facto opposition on environmental issues in the legislature with just two MLAs, including leader Sonia Furstenau — is trailing far behind.

 The BC Conservatives are led by John Rustad, who was kicked out of the BC Liberal Party in 2022 for questioning climate change science.

-BC United, led by Kevin Falcon, is struggling to gain the attention of voters following an inopportune name change (from BC Liberals).
+BC United, led by Kevin Falcon, struggled to gain the attention of voters following an inopportune name change (from BC Liberals).
+In late August, Falcon stunned many followers when he announced he was suspending BC United’s election campaign and urged supporters to vote for the BC Conservatives.

 Here’s a brief look at what the different parties pledge.
 Read on for our coverage on the B.C. election 2024.